edgelesssys/docs.edgeless.systems/marblerun/workflows/define-manifest.md

 }
 ```

 In this example, `backend` is identified through `UniqueID`.
-Since `UniqueID` is the hash of the enclave software package, this means that `backend` cannot be updated.
-(That is because any update to the package will change the hash.)
+Since `UniqueID` is the hash of the enclave software package, this means that `backend` can't be updated.
+(That' s because any update to the package will change the hash.)

 In contrast, `frontend` is identified through the triplet `SignerID`, `ProductID`, and `SecurityVersion`. `SignerID` cryptographically identifies the vendor of the package; `ProductID` is an arbitrary product ID chosen by the vendor, and `SecurityVersion` is the security-patch level of the product.
-See our [adding a service hands-on](workflows/add-service.md#step-21-define-the-enclave-software package) on how to get these values for a given service.
+See our [adding a service hands-on](workflows/add-service.md#step-21-define-the-enclave-software-package) on how to get these values for a given service.

 ## Marbles

 Marbles represent the actual services in your mesh.
-They are defined in the `Marbles` section, which typically looks somewhat like the following example.
+They're defined in the `Marbles` section, which typically looks somewhat like the following example.

 ```javascript
 {